Table of Contents:

 For starters, you can keep your financial information away from the public with privacy coins, regaining control over how much information you want to disclose online.

 A privacy coin keeps the details of transactions hidden, protecting the identities of both parties against third-party privacy violations.
-The record of such transactions exists, but the sending and receiving addresses, and the amounts involved, are unavailable to the public.
+The record of such transactions exists, but the sending and receiving addresses, and the amounts involved, are unavailable to others, unlike on a public ledger.

 On the flip side, privacy coins occupy a precarious position on the books of centralized exchanges.
 Remember that we mentioned how you could access privacy coins through centralized exchanges?
 Under the Financial Action Task Force Travel Rule, exchanges are required to share information on transactions with law enforcement agencies on request.
 The absence of clarity on this subject has made certain exchanges delist privacy coins.